tenpy/tenpy/doc/intro/model.rst

 ------------------------------------

-The :class:`~tenpy.models.model.CouplingModel` provides a general, quite abstract way to specify a Hamiltonian of two-site couplings on a given lattice.
+The :class:`~tenpy.models.model.CouplingModel` provides a general, quite abstract way to specify a Hamiltonian of couplings on a given lattice.
 Once initialized, its methods :meth:`~tenpy.models.CouplingModel.add_onsite` and :meth:`~tenpy.models.model.CouplingModel.add_coupling` allow to add onsite and coupling terms repeated over the different unit cells of the lattice.